-SAME DAY SHIPPING!
+FREE SHIPPING THIS OCTOBER!
 2 HOUR UBER DELIVERY NOW AVAILABLE IN SYDNEY.

 At Funtasia, we take pride in celebrating the history of the adult toy industry.
 That is why we offer such a wide variety of sex toys to suit everyone's unique sexual needs.
 One of the toys we hold nearest and dearest to our hearts is the vibrator.

 One of the oldest sex toys, the vibrator has proved an integral part of countless people's sex lives.
-But who would guess that vibrators were originally a medical device relied upon by doctors for helping cure the prolific epidemic known ashysteria
+But who would guess that vibrators were originally a medical device relied upon by doctors for helping cure the prolific epidemic known ashysteria?

 That's right.
 You heard us.
 Vibrators were considered "medical devices."